|

 xxxx

-with the new pattern yyyy
+with the new pattern yyyy, from the current

 cursor position to the end of a file, use the command: